+Serious side effects and what to do about them Talk to your healt Stop taking drug Symptom / effect Only if severe In all cases and get immediate medical help COMMON Serious infections: symptoms of fever, feel very tired, have a cough or develop flu-like symptoms or develop an abscess. ✓ Allergic reactions: symptoms while you are getting your Inflectra [®] infusion or shortly afterwards, of hives (red, raised, itchy patches of skin), difficulty breathing, chest pain and ✓

 Serious side effects and what to do about them

-Talk to your healt Stop taking drug and
+Talk to your healthcare professional Stop taking dr

-Symptom / effect Only if severe In all cases get immediate medical help
+Symptom / effect Only if severe In all cases and get immediate medical help

-COMMON

-Serious infections: symptoms of

-fever, feel very tired, have a cough V

-or develop flu-like symptoms or v

-develop an abscess.

-Allergic reactions: symptoms,

-while you are getting your Ixifi

-infusion or shortly afterwards, of

-hives (red, raised, itchy patches of

-skin), difficulty breathing, chest V

-pain and high or low blood V
+high or low blood pressure or

-pressure or symptoms 3 to 12 days
+symptoms 3 to 12 days after receiving

-after receiving Ixifi including fever,
+Inflectra [®] including fever, rash,

-rash, headache and muscle or joint
+headache and muscle or joint pain.

-pain.

 UNCOMMON

-Liver injury: signs that you could

-be having a problem include:

-jaundice (skin and eyes turning V

-yellow), dark brown-colored urine,

-right sided abdominal pain, fever

-and severe fatigue (tiredness).

-Heart failure: If you have been told that you have a heart problem

-called congestive heart failure, you

-will need to be closely monitored

-by your doctor.
-New or worse v

-symptoms that are related to your , v

-heart condition, including

-shortness of breath or swelling of

-your ankles or feet.

-Blood problems: symptoms of

-fever that doesn't go away,

-bruising or bleeding very easily or V

-looking very pale.

-Serious side effects and what to do about them Talk to your healthcare professional Stop taking drug and Symptom / effect Only if severe In all cases get immediate medical help Nervous system disorders: signs include changes in your vision (including blindness), seizures, weakness in your arms and/or legs, and numbness or tingling in any part of your body.
-V Malignancy: if you have had or develop lymphoma or other cancers, including skin cancers, while you are taking lxifi .
-V Lupus: symptoms may include chest discomfort or pain that doesn't go away, shortness of breath, joint pain, or a rash on the cheeks or arms that gets worse in the sun.
-V RARE Skin problems: skin rashes including redness, itching, skin peeling and blistering; Small pusfilled bumps that can spread over the body, sometimes with a fever (acute generalized exanthematous pustulosis); Itchy reddishpurple skin rash and/or threadlike white-grey lines on mucous membranes (lichenoid reactions) V Lung problems: symptoms of new or worsening shortness of breath.
-V
+Liver injury: signs that you could be

+having a problem include: jaundice

+(skin and eyes turning yellow), dark \checkmark

+brown-coloured urine, right sided

+abdominal pain, fever and severe

+fatigue (tiredness).

+Heart failure: If you have been told

+that you have a heart problem called

+congestive heart failure, you will need

+to be closely monitored by your

+doctor.
+New or worse symptoms that · · · · · · · · · · · · · · · · · · ·

+are related to your heart condition,

+including shortness of breath or

+swelling of your ankles or feet.

+Blood problems: symptoms of fever

+that doesn't go away, bruising or \checkmark

+bleeding very easily or looking very

+pale.

+Nervous system disorders: signs

+include changes in your vision,

+(including blindness), seizures, \checkmark

+weakness in your arms and/or legs,

+and numbness or tingling in any part

+of your body.

+Malignancy: if you have had or

+develop lymphoma or other cancers 1

+including skin cancer while you are

+taking Inflectra [®] .

+Lupus: symptoms may include chest

+discomfort or pain that doesn't go \checkmark

+away, shortness of breath, joint pain,

+or a rash on the cheeks or arms that

+gets worse in the sun.

+RARE

+Skin problems: skin rashes including \checkmark

+redness, itching, skin peeling and

+Serious side effects and what to do about them

+Talk to your healt Stop taking drug

+Symptom / effect Only if severe In all cases and get immediate medical help

+blistering; Small pus-filled bumps that

+can spread over the body, sometimes

+with a fever (acute generalized

+exanthematous pustulosis); Itchy

+reddish-purple skin rash and/or

+threadlike white-grey lines on mucous

+membranes (lichenoid reactions)

+Lung problems: symptoms of new or 1

+worsening shortness of breath.